 "Traditionally, to build a pipeline, you'd have to build various stages and transfer parameters from one stage to another.
 But now, the stages become more standardized, and several of our groups are reusing others' pipeline stages," said Jason Shawn, senior director of DevOps and cloud for Ellucian.
 "People have also been able to make changes to their pipelines more quickly."

 Ellucian chose CloudBees in this Jenkins pipeline-as-code example, although the technology is also available in the open source version of the CI/CD software.
-CloudBees integrated a diverse array of applications.
+CloudBees integrated a diverse array of applications for the team.

 "If this company was in a different spot in their journey and much more locked in to one or two tech stacks, CloudBees might not be part of the equation.
 But, realistically, we need help to integrate pretty much everything under the sun," Shawn said.
 But because CloudBees' offering is based on the open source platform, Ellucian can also draw on community support and apply lessons others have learned to reap the benefits of pipeline as code.

 CloudBees' Jenkins Enterprise platform will soon offer Kubernetes container orchestration support for Jenkins masters, which Ellucian plans to adopt.
 This will extend the notion of a large, centrally provisioned client master toward distributed masters that can be provisioned by engineering teams on demand.
 Shawn said he expects this change will improve the performance of Jenkins pipeline-as-code deployments, as well.